Those who survive the coming destruction will find blessings even in the barren land, for I will give rest to the people of Israel.

 The transition nearly broke us.
 Moving from our home of almost 20 years…leaving jobs, friends, church family, and a home full of memories to be ushered into a new place…a new life.
 We weren’t prepared for the immense changes or the grief that hit hard.
 Sitting in the darkness of my new room, all I could see was loss.
 Tears rolled down and I was unwilling to look for hope, blind to all that God had done to bring us here.

 In moments of deep loss or pain, we often wonder if God has abandoned us.
-We doubt His goodness.
-We question His love.
-We wish our life were different and our thoughts become consumed by we don’t have.
+We doubt his goodness and question his love.
+Our thoughts become consumed by what we don’t have.
+If only our life looked different.
 The Israelites in Jerusalem had these same questions.
-Their life was turned upside down when the Babylonians invaded and began taking prisoners.
-Yet, in the middle of the pain and sorrow, as they watched their friends and family being taken into captivity, God offered HOPE…a promise of blessing even in the barren land.
+The Babylonian invasion turned their life upside down when they began taking prisoners.
+Yet, in the middle of the pain and sorrow, as they watched their friends and family marched into captivity, God offered hope — a promise of blessing even in the barren land.

 This “barren land” or wilderness was a dry, desolate wasteland that couldn’t sustain life.
-Yet, throughout Scripture, God used wilderness experiences to demonstrate His character, test the faithfulness of His people, and provide in unique ways.
-In Genesis 16, Hagar fled to the desert to escape the harsh treatment of Sarai.
-After leaving Egypt in Exodus 14, God directed Moses to lead the people into the wilderness and, in 1 Kings 19, Elijah barely escapes death by fleeing into the barren land.
+Yet, throughout Scripture, God used wilderness experiences to demonstrate his character, test the faithfulness of his people, and provide in unique ways.
 Each wilderness story invites us to view loss through the lens of God’s goodness and to understand that hope still lives even in the most inhospitable places.

 Remember how the Lord your God led you through the wilderness for these forty years, humbling you and testing you to prove your character, and to find out whether or not you would obey his commands.